 Taking a screenshot on our mobile devices has become an important part of our often-daily routine.
 Whether it’s taking a picture of your social feed, sharing something weird happening on your phone, or just to take a screenshot on Snapchat.When it comes to tablets, screenshots are equally important.
 So how exactly do you take an iPad screenshot?
 Good question.

 How to take a screenshot on an iPad

-The captured images will find their way into your Photo gallery.
+Step 3.
+The iPad screenshot will now automatically be saved into your Photo gallery.
 To find it tap on the Photos appand swipe to the bottom to find the screenshot.
 From there, you will be able to take advantage of the built-in tools to edit the images.
 Perhaps you wish to crop and rotate, then change the colors to grey-scale and apply red-eye correction, I mean, why wouldn’t you?!?
 I jest, of course, but there is a solid set of basic editing tools to get you by.